oliviaAB/sismonr/docs/index.md

 # Creating an *in silico* system

 The first step is to generate an *in silico* system.
 An *in silico* system is composed of a set of genes, and a gene regulatory network or GRN describing the different regulatory interactions occuring between the genes.
-The network is created by a call to the function `createInSilicoSystem`.
+The system is created by a call to the function `createInSilicoSystem`.
 The user can control different aspects of the system with the arguments passed to the function.
-For example,
+For example:
 ```r
 mysystem = createInSilicoSystem(G = 10, PC.p = 0.7)
 ```
-generates an *in silico* system with 10 genes,and during the generation process each of the genes has a probability of 0.7 to be designated protein-coding gene (as opposed to noncoding gene).
+generates an *in silico* system with 10 genes, and during the generation process each gene has a probability of 0.7 to be a protein-coding gene (as opposed to noncoding gene).
 The system returned by the function is an object of class `insilicosystem`, i.e. a list whose different attributes are presented below.

 ## The list of genes